innerdesign/phoenix-dark/README.md

 ### Javascript / HTML (lit-html)

-almost there: note the deepest div is not correctly highlighted as HTML, but as a normal string.
+Almost there: note the deepest div is not correctly highlighted as HTML, but as a normal string.
 Not sure whether this depends on lit-html extension or the language services...
 Hopefully this will be adressed soon!

 ![js html demo](./screenshots/js2.png)